Goal: Youth report increased personal and trusting connections to adults and peers in the Palo Alto community in order to foster youth well-being

 Developmental Assets is a framework of 41 building blocks that enhance the health and well-being of children and youth.
 They are the experiences and opportunities that all young people need to grow into healthy, responsible adults.
-A list of 41 developmental assets can be seen in Appendix D. The Asset model is a highly regarded approach to mobilize communities with a common vision and language for what youth and teens need to thrive.
+The Asset model is a highly regarded approach to mobilize communities with a common vision and language for what youth and teens need to thrive.

 Through years of research in youth development, these assets have been identified by the Search Institute, an independent research and educational organization based in Minneapolis, Minnesota.
 Their research has shown that when these assets are present, they help prevent negative behaviors, risk-taking, and help increase positive, thriving behaviors.
 Assets are cumulative: the more youth have the better.
 As the number of assets increases, so does a child’s well-being.
 As a framework for healthy growth and well-being, assets give communities a set of benchmarks to measure the positive development of their children and youth – regardless of community size, geographic region, gender, family economics, race or ethnicity.
 Search Institute found that the number of assets a young person has affects how they respond to and maneuver through difficult life experiences.
 The fewer assets a youth has, the more likely they are to participate in negative behavior to cope with difficult times.
 Young people who have 31-40 assets are more likely to bounce back from difficult situations and bounce back more quickly.

-- Currently, the 41 developmental assets model has been endorsed by PSN, Palo Alto Recreation, YMCA, and the Palo Alto Unified School District.
+- Currently, the 41 developmental assets model has been endorsed by PSN, the City of Palo Alto, Palo Alto Recreation, YMCA, and the Palo Alto Unified School District.

-- Parent education classes have been offered in Palo Alto by Project Cornerstone and the assets have been and are being used as a common language among many youth workers in the community.
+- Parent education classes have been offered in Palo Alto (at school sites) by Project Cornerstone and the assets have been and are being used as a common language among many youth workers in the community.